 Extreme withdrawal- Delirium Tremens

 Delirium Tremens, also known as DTs, is the most severe form of alcohol withdrawal.
-It generally occur within 24 – 72 hours after alcohol consumption ends, but they can appear 7 to 10 days after the last drink and can persist for up to 10 days.
+It generally occurs within 24 – 72 hours after alcohol consumption ends, but they can appear 7 to 10 days after the last drink and persist for up to 10 days.
 Delirium Tremens is considered a life-threatening medical emergency with a mortality rate of between 5 – 25% and should be treated immediately.

 Alcoholism treatment may start with detoxification at a medical facility (hospital with a medical emergency unit).
-Most rehabilitation centres do not treat a patient in withdrawal or who presents with DT’s – they receive the patient for rehabilitation who had gone through DT’s in a hospital because of its severity.
+Most rehabilitation centres do not treat a patient in withdrawal or present with DT’s – they receive the patient for rehabilitation who had gone through DT’s in a hospital because of its severity.

-Best advice is to take a person who develops symptoms of withdrawal to the medical emergency unit of your nearest hospital for evaluation and treatment.
+The best advice is to take a person who develops withdrawal symptoms to the medical emergency unit of your nearest hospital for evaluation and treatment.
 Do not try to assist the person at home with home remedies.

 Alcohol poisoning is the most life-threatening consequence of binge drinking.
 When someone drinks too much and gets alcohol poisoning, it affects the body’s involuntary reflexes — including breathing and the gag reflex.
-If the gag reflex isn’t working properly, a person can choke to death on his or her vomit.
+If the gag reflex isn’t working properly, a person can choke to death on their vomit.

 • inability to be awakened